 Stirling

-Stirling Castle was built in a very strategic place because it is the lowest pass between the lowlands and the highlands of Scotland.
+Stirling Castle was very strategic because it is between the lowlands and the highlands of Scotland.
 Whoever controlled Stirling, controlled Scotland.
 There were two epic battles here in which Scots defeated the English even though the English had many more men.
 The first happened in 1297 – William Wallace defeated the English at the Stirling Bridge.
-The English tried to cross the bridge but were too heavy with their horses and armor for the bridge, and it collapsed after some of them crossed.
+The English were too heavy with their horses and armor for the bridge, and it collapsed.
 The second battle was in 1314 when Robert the Bruce won the battle of Bannockburn.

 We stopped at the Robert the Bruce memorial, on the hill top where he waited for the English.
 He had prepared for the invasion by making holes in the ground, so that the English horses would break their legs.